Welcome to Review Quality Collector (RQC)

 - They agree on a review quality definition (RQdef) and upload it to RQC.

 An RQdef defines the relative weight of the four aspects

 and the few or many facets that define

 the first two of these.

 an example (PDF).

-- Each reviewer grades their co-reviewers' reviews -- or opts out
+- Each reviewer grades their co-reviewers' reviews and/or journal editors

 (The reviewing data comes from the usual manuscript handling system.)

 - RQC computes a ranking of the reviewers and sends each reviewer